shams-imran/markdown-examples/markdown-example.md

 #### Unordered

 * A list item.
-Type 4(Fout Space for new line).
+Type 4(Four Space for new line).
-asdfadsf adsf asdffa sdf
+Sample text for new line
 * Bar.
 If not type 4(Four Space) they are in same line.